SaltContainer/NEO-TWEWY-Randomizer/README.md

 With the PC version now being supported, all versions of the game _should_ be supported.
 I was not able to test the PS4 version myself but if it uses either un-encrypted bundles (like the Switch version) or bundles encrypted in the same way as the PC version, then it should work without any issues.

 ## Requirements
-As of the latest version, there is only one file needed for the randomization to work properly (`4017d8fc.unity3d`).
+As of the latest version, there are 3 files needed for the randomization to work properly (`4017d8fc.unity3d`, `8b022f77.unity3d`, `a90d3deb.unity3d`).
+You will need to have all of them in the same folder.
+When loading the files in the randomizer, you'll just need to select that folder.

-To obtain this file, the process is a bit different for each version.
+To obtain these files, the process is a bit different for each version.

 ### PC
-You can find the file directly at `<directory>/NEO The World Ends with You_Data/StreamingAssets/Assets/4017d8fc.unity3d`.
+You can find the files directly in this folder: `<directory>/NEO The World Ends with You_Data/StreamingAssets/Assets`.

 ### Switch
 There are many tutorials online on how to extract the game files.
 You'll specifically want to find how to dump/extract the RomFS.
-Once you've done that, the file will be found at `<directory>/Data/StreamingAssets/Assets/4017d8fc.unity3d`.
+Once you've done that, the files will be found in thid folder: `<directory>/Data/StreamingAssets/Assets`.

 ### PS4
 I am not aware on how to obtain the game files from the PS4 version of the game.
 There are likely tutorials online on how to do this.
-The path for the file will look similar to the ones for the other versions.
+The path for the files will look similar to the ones for the other versions.

 ## Using the Randomized Data
-Once you've obtained the file and ran it through the randomizer, you can then simply "replace" it in your game's installation.
+Once you've obtained the files and ran them through the randomizer, you can then simply "replace" them in your game's installation.

 ### PC
-Replace the `4017d8fc.unity3d` file in the game files with the one the randomizer generated.
-Make sure to keep a backup of the vanilla file!
+Directly replace the files in your game with the ones the randomizer generated.
+Make sure to keep a backup of the vanilla files!

 ### Switch
 Please follow tutorials online on how to use either an emulator's or Atmosphere's LayeredFS implementation to mod your game.
-Make sure you recreate the proper folder structure when creating your mod (`<directory>/Data/StreamingAssets/Assets/4017d8fc.unity3d`).
+Make sure you recreate the proper folder structure when creating your mod (`<directory>/Data/StreamingAssets/Assets/xxxxx.unity3d`).

 ### PS4
 I am not aware on how to mod games on the PS4.
 There are likely tutorials online on how to do this.